Here we are yet again, just few days round the corner and the glorious islamic blessed month of Ramadan will be upon us once again.

 Suhoor, the pre-dawn meal, should be a wholesome, moderate meal that is filling and provides enough energy for many hours.
 It is therefore particularly important to include slowly-digesting foods in the suhoor.

-Foods to avoid: oily food, spicy food, store brought stuff, sweets, too much of rice, juices etc
+Foods to avoid: Oily food, spicy food, store brought stuff, sweets, too much of rice, cold juices, carbonated drinks etc

 Note: If taking medicine for any illness consult with doctor if you can have that medicine during suhoor.

 What to eat for Iftaar ( the meal that breaks the fast)

 Iftar is the meal which breaks the day’s fast.
 This meal could include dates, following the Prophetic traditions.

 Foods to include: Dates will provide a refreshing burst of much-needed energy.
 Fresh homemade Fruit juices will also have a similar, revitalising effect.